hy172574895/EasyCompleteYou/ReadMe.md

 After the install ECY successfully, there are 3 buildin completion source that is `label`, `path` and `python`.
-Firstly ECY will detect the filetype of your buffer that you areusing.
+Firstly ECY will detect the filetype of your buffer that you are using.
 Knowing the filetype, then ECY asks the server what sources are available on this filetype.
-So if you want a specific source works on a buffer, you can change the filetype by the vim that `set &filetype=java` on the buffer you want to change.
+So if you want a specific source works on a buffer, you can change the filetype by the vim that `:set &filetype=java` on the buffer you want to change.

+you can also check available sources of ECY by  pressing `<Tab>` in normal mode.
+It will show a floating windows containing all the sources you can use in current buffera. change `<Tab>`  by `g:ECY_show_switching_source_popup`

+### How to change the default value to you want.
+All of them are variables of vimL, so you can put a line such as
+`let g:ECY_expand_snippets_key = '<F7>'` into your vimrc.

 ## Enable more.